nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 Once again, you probably won't notice a substantial difference in runtime, because this is such a small workload and the tools spend more time in ancillary tasks than in performing the 'real' work.

-However, the second report shows that our resource utilization is more balanced now, and the runtime of the `GATK_JOINTGENOTYPING` process has been cut in half.
+However, the second report shows that our resource utilization is more balanced now.
-We probably didn't need to go all the way to 8 CPUs, but since there's only one call to that process, it's not a huge drain.

 <!-- **TODO: screenshots?** -->